RPA Service Provider

 Founded: 2014

-Overview: As a subsidiary of Infosys, EdgeVerve offers cutting-edge automation solutions that cater to various industries, with a particular focus on finance and banking.
+Overview: As a subsidiary of Infosys, EdgeVerve offers advanced automation solutions that cater to various industries, with a particular focus on finance and banking.
+Alongside its AI-powered automation, EdgeVerve is developing a modular agentic AI architecture designed to coordinate multiple autonomous agents.

 Key Features: